Skip to main content

 ..setArray(mutableArray, key: 'phones');

-await database.saveDocument(mutableDocumemt);
+await collection.saveDocument(mutableDocumemt);

 Using Blobs